-The results for the scalar case are covered in the next section for an arbitrary $\alpha\neq0$, which will take care of the $\alpha=1$ case as well.
-Here we focus on the reconstruction of vector fields using information of the longitudinal/transverse V-line transforms and their first moments.
-The reconstruction of $\vf$ using its longitudinal and transverse V-line transform is discussed in Subsection \ref{subsec:L1f and T1f} while the recovery with the longitudinal/transverse V-line transforms and their first moments is addressed in Subsection \ref{subsec:L11f and T11f}.
+In this section we focus on the reconstruction of vector fields from their longitudinal and transverse VLTs, as well as from one of those transforms and its first moment.
+The reconstruction of $\vf$ using its longitudinal and transverse VLTs is discussed in Subsection \ref{subsec:L1f and T1f}, while the recovery from the longitudinal/transverse VLT and its first moment is addressed in Subsection \ref{subsec:L11f and T11f}.